Department of Medicine

 Home / Divisions / Division of Hematology

 Providence Hematology consists of members of the UBC Division of Hematology at St. Paul’s Hospital and Providence Health Care.
 The group provides specialized hematological services to patients with hematological diseases from all over the province of British Columbia and the Yukon Territory.
 We provide consultative services and accept referrals from family physicians and other specialist offices.
 Our scope of practice includes treating patients with benign hematological problems such as anemia, abnormal white blood cell and platelet counts, clotting and bleeding disorders and malignant hematological problems such as chronic leukemia, lymphoma and myeloma.
 The provincial programs for adult inherited bleeding disorders, hemoglobinopathies and hemosiderosis are based at St. Paul’s Hospital in Vancouver, BC.
+In additionally, the St. Paul's Hematology Oncology Clinic, a BC Cancer Community Oncology Network site, provides care for myeloid and lymphoid malignancies including lymphoma and myeloma.

-Dr. Lynda Foltz completed medical school, internal medicine residency training and hematology subspecialty fellowship at UBC.
-She practiced hematology for two years at Royal Columbian Hospital in New Westminster before joining the Division of Hematology at St. Paul’s Hospital in Vancouver in 2007.
-She is a Clinical Professor in the UBC Division of Hematology and was head of the St. Paul’s Division of Hematology from 2013-2018.
+Dr. Lynda Foltz is co-head of the St. Paul’s Hospital Division of Hematology and chair of the BC Cancer myeloid tumour group.
 Her area of special interest is myeloproliferative neoplasms (MPN).
-She is a principal investigator for MPN clinical trials and is a founding and executive member of the Canadian MPN Group.
+She is a principal investigator for MPN clinical trials and an executive member of the Canadian MPN Group.

 Dr. Jackson is a hematologist primarily interested in non-malignant blood conditions including inherited and acquired bleeding disorders.
 She is a co-founder of West Coast Hematology, practices at St. Paul’s Hospital and is a Clinical Associate Professor of Medicine at UBC.
 She is the Medical Director of the Adult Provincial Bleeding Disorders Program with a background of investigator initiated clinical research.
 Dr. Jackson is passionate about measuring health outcomes that matter to patients and transforming to a Value Based Health Care model of care.
 She has trained with Dr. Michael Porter at Harvard University, obtained her Green Belt Certification from the Value Based Health Centre of Europe and is currently completing her Masters in Health Care Transformation with Dr. Elizabeth Teisberg and the Value Institute for Health and Care, at the University of Texas Austin.
 Dr. Jackson is working as the Physician Lead for Value Based Health Care at Providence Health Care and a member of the Physician Advisory Committee for Quality, Safety and Value.